Kuwait Climate

 This month in numbers

-Kuwait experienced its 3rd warmest April on record in 2026, with an average temperature of 27.9°C, a significant 3.3°C above the 1961–1990 baseline.
-This places April 2026 among the top 5 warmest Aprils in 86 years of records.
-Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C against the same baseline.
+Kuwait experienced its 3rd warmest April on record, with an average temperature of 27.9°C, marking an anomaly of +3.3°C compared to the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.

 What changed